Ezeqielle/World-Of-Warcraft/README.md

 # World-Of-Warcraft
-weak aura for world of warcraft
+Some weak aura for world of warcraft